 The majority of chemical pregnancies aren’t preventable.
 However, if you continue to experience chemical pregnancies over time, it is always a good idea to make an appointment with your doctor.
-This is because your doctor can easily investigate the root cause of the issues that you’re experiencing which can help you find a solution to prevent it from happening again.
+Your doctor will be able to investigate the root cause of the issues that you’re experiencing and form a plan of action which will help you achieve a successful pregnancy.

 There are several potential treatments to help lessen the likelihood of chemical pregnancies.
 Some of the most common solutions that your doctor might prescribe include vitamin B6 in doses of at least 50mg each day, baby aspirin, and even progesterone cream to help with hormonal levels.
 Of course, your treatment plan is highly dependent on your individual symptoms and should be thoroughly discussed with your doctor to determine the best option for your needs.

 In the case that infection is the cause of your chemical pregnancies, you should also visit your doctor.
 Antibiotics can resolve any issues that you’re experiencing to also help lessen the likelihood that you will experience another chemical pregnancy.